froots/froots.github.io/cv.md

 [james@tinnedfruit.com](mailto:james@tinnedfruit.com)

-I'm a __front end web product development leader__ with over 20 years experience of developing high-profile web sites and applications.
+I'm a __front-end engineer and technology leader__ with over 20 years experience of developing high-profile web sites and applications.
 I love to build, coach and lead teams to deliver delightful, sustainable and inclusive web products.

-Leadership expertise:

-* Front end web technical strategy, architecture and migration
-* Engineering leadership within and across multiple agile delivery teams
-* Coaching and mentoring of developers
-* Lean and agile product development practices
+I'm currently seeking contract opportunities as a senior-level developer or tech lead with an agile, cross-functional product-focused team.

 Technical expertise:

 * HTML, CSS and JavaScript development
 * Device-agnostic, standards-compliant, inclusive UI development
-* Front end performance optimisation
+* Client-side performance optimisation
 * Test-driven JavaScript development
-* Front end build tooling, CI/CD and production systems
+* Front-end build tooling, CI/CD and production systems
 * React ecosystem, patterns and application architecture
 * Long-term front end maintenance, improvement and migration
 * REST API design, usage and change management
 * Component library and design system leadership, development and operations

+Leadership expertise:

+* Front-end web technical strategy, architecture and migration
+* Engineering leadership within and across multiple agile delivery teams
+* Developer and tech lead coaching and mentoring
+* Lean and agile product development practices

 ## Achievements

 ### FanDuel

-* Grew and led FanDuel's front end development capability and technical vision as the company grew from tiny startup to a $1b valuation.
+* I grew and led FanDuel's front-end development capability and technical vision as the company grew from tiny startup to a $1b valuation.
+* I played a key role in the transformation of FanDuel's core product from desktop-only PHP site to a multi-channel suite of responsive web and native mobile applications.
-* Designed and led successful delivery of the core REST API, a key component of a move to a multi-channel, multi-platform product with millions of users.
+* I designed and led successful delivery of the core REST API.

 ### FreeAgent

 * Developed engineering strategy guidance for modernising the UI of FreeAgent's 10 year-old SaaS accounting application.
-* Coached a cross-functional team to deliver a migration of the core bookkeeping app to a sustainable React and Redux application architecture.
+* Coached a cross-functional team to deliver a migration of the core bookkeeping app to a more maintainable React and Redux application architecture.

 ### Registers of Scotland

-* Improved coordination and leadership of UI engineering practices and architecture across 12 agile product delivery teams.
+* Advised on improving leadership of UI engineering practices and architecture across 12 agile product delivery teams.

 ### Sumdog

-* Advised on the successful rescue of a JavaScript application that had become resistant to change and maintenance.
+* Advised a team on a successful rescue of a business-critical JavaScript application that had become resistant to change and maintenance.

-### Criton
+### Criton, Bird.i

-* One-to-one coaching on product engineering and front end leadership topics with the company's Head of Engineering.
+* One-to-one coaching on product engineering and tech leadership topics.

 ## Recent work history